berkinkinay/Discord-clone/README.md

 # Discord Clone💻
-`This is a Discord UI clone project.
-There are gonna be a lot of stuff in it.`
+`This is a Discord UI clone project.`

 ## Used Techs 🥰